5 Tips For Filming Your Own Videos

 A lot of the time, background noise that isn't that noticeable while you are speaking, can create a big problem when you watch the video back after recording.
 It's distracting and makes your video seem, well, budget.
 If you can keep the environment quiet, you can get the video sounding great without the need for any special audio equipment.

-#2: Find (Or Create) The Best Lighting
+#2: Find (Or Create) Some Good Lighting

 The next most obvious thing after a noisey background is terrible lighting, and should be a major factor for shooting videos at home.